ccloc

 Description

-ccloc declares a new origin if the detection parameters parameters are above the configured thresholds.
-The origin location and depth are taken from the matched master event whereas the origin time is determined from the processed time window.
+• Origins if the template is an origin or an event with a referenced origin.
+Location and depth of the new origin are inherited from the matched template whereas origin time is determined from the processed time window.

-An efficient configuration strategy is described in the section Getting started.
+An efficient strategy for generated and configuring templates is described in the section Getting started.

 Hint

-ccloc in versions higher than 2022.258#92f623e can process data on multiple threads in parallel or on the GPU.
-The benefit is a significant speed up and the option to use many more templates.
-Section Compute resources provides the related information.
+ccloc in versions higher than 2022.258#92f623e can process data on multiple CPU threads in parallel or on the GPU.
+The benefit is a significant speed up allowing to use many templates in parallel.
+Section Compute Resources provides the related information.

 Event type